La Une: Visual identity (logo)

 A new, more abstract logo appeared in September 1996, retiring the yellow numeral 1.
-The look showcases the new logo in different environments.
-It was later replaced replaced from March 1997 by a graphically similar look, but featuring a first version of the chip look.
+The look showcased the new logo in different environments.
+It was later replaced from March 1997 by a graphically similar look, but featuring a first version of the chip look.

-The new logos of the RTBF channels arrived in September 1997.
-It features a chip design.
-The idents and the promos contain accelerated images of road trips.
-The new JT intro, however, was only from December, featuring nocturnal aerial views of the Reyers Tower.
+The new logos of the RTBF channels arrived in September 1997, featuring a chip design.
+The idents and the promos contained sped-up images of road trips.
+The new JT intro, however, was only used from December, featuring nocturnal aerial views of the Reyers Tower.

 In January 2000, a new look was adopted, with some modifications in 2002 and 2003.
-This look will be the last to contain versions for start-ups and closedowns, while the previous one did not.
+This look would be the last to contain versions for start-ups and closedowns, while the previous one did not.

-On January 26, 2004, the current logo appears.
-The first look with this logo features a pointer.
-The new JT intro features the rotating Earth on a reddish-white background.
+On 26 January 2004 the current logo appeared.
+The first look with this logo featured a pointer.
+The new JT intro featured the rotating Earth on a reddish-white background.
 This intro was changed in 2005.

-On March 21, 2011, a new JT intro appears for the first time.
+On 21 March 2011 a new JT intro appeared for the first time.
 In December of that same year, a new 3D look also appeared.

-On March 21, 2016, the JT intro changes again.
-The GRAPHICS are the same, but with a few changes and the reappearance of the red square for La Une newscasts, and a pink circle for La Deux newscasts.
+On 21 March 2016 the JT intro changed again.
+The graphics were the same, but with a few changes and the reappearance of the red square for La Une newscasts, and a pink circle for La Deux newscasts.

-On September 3, 2018, the news got a makeover.
-A whole new studio, a whole new intro.
-But also a second new set for, among others, On n'est pas des pigeons!, Jeudi en bonus and STUDIO FOOT.
+On 3 September 2018 the news got a makeover.
+A whole new studio, a whole new intro, but also a second new set for, among others, On n'est pas des pigeons!, Jeudi en prime and Studio Foot.